beuss-git/oisim/README.md

 # Obligatory Input Simulator
+A small helper tool to solve the obligatories more efficiently.
+It will automatically inject keystrokes based on config.json so you don't have to manually type in all the data/commands every time you rerun your application it.
+Hopefully it will speed up the debugging process a bit :)

 ## Configuration
 All the input configuration is based on virtual key codes which you can find [here](http://cherrytree.at/misc/vk.htm)